TechGrounds-Cloud8/cloud8-Acron0815/Week 4/Opdracht-1-AWS-01 Global Infrastructure.md

 For many applications though, latency doesn't matter too much unless your site or service is extremely optimized.
 Looking at this map of AWS regions, many places don't have data centers in their backyard.
 There's no us central region (yet) because more people live closer to the coasts, and the latency isn't really over 50ms to either coast or Ohio anyway.

-If you want to cover most of the world with relatively low latency overall while minimizing costs, you should build your infrastructure across four or five locations:
+If you want to cover most of the world with relatively low latency overall while minimizing costs, you should build your infrastructure across four or five locations.

-Ohio as it is closer to central United States than Virginia and equidistant from most of the east coast.
-Virginia would also be a good option here.
-Oregon to cover the west coast.
-Stockholm (Sweden) on Europe.
-Seoul (South Korea) on the Pacific and Asia region.
-Mumbai (India) is almost as cheap as the United States, so with servers here would be a better idea for the South Pacific region compared to Singapore or Bahrain (Middle East) regions.
-Really, if you care a lot about latency, use a CDN like AWS CloudFront anyway.
-A CDN stores your website on servers around the world, and serves your website from that cache instead of traveling to it.
-This relieves some of the stress from your primary web server, and also gives you the benefit of having your network edge physically closer to a specific user.
-This speeds up the loading times and reduces the time

 ### Sources